Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Datasets

 We further performed a source residual cleaning.
 First, we did a first visual inspection and masked the negative holes and bright sources in the map.
 We then followed the same approach as for the FIR data, i.e, we subtracted a diffuse component scaled based on the $g+r$ image and masked sources detected above S/N $>$ 3 in the residual image.
 The masked pixels were replaced with median filtering.

-The native FWHM of the WISE W3 band is $6\arcsec$ but the reprocessed all-sky WISE 12~$\mu m$ atlas has been smoothed to $15\arcsec$.
-The cleaned WISE map was resampled to the finer pixel resolution of the Dragonfly image for comparison of structures on the same grid, which of course does not gain back the original WISE W3 resolution.
-The WISE 12~$\mu m$ map of the Spider field is shown in the lower left panel of Fig~\ref{fig:spider}.
+The native FWHM of the WISE W3 band is $6\farcs5$ but the reprocessed all-sky WISE 12~$\mu m$ atlas has been smoothed to $15\arcsec$.
+The cleaned WISE map was resampled to the finer pixel resolution of the Dragonfly image for comparison of structures on the same grid, which of course does not gain back the original WISE W3 resolution. {The image size is again the same as the optical image.} The WISE 12~$\mu m$ map of the Spider field is shown in the lower left panel of Fig~\ref{fig:spider}.

-\subsection{Planck Radiance}
+\subsection{Planck radiance}

 The all-sky thermal dust model derived from Planck observations \citep{planck2013-p06b} was used as complementary data (see also \citealt{planck2016-XLVIII}).
 In particular, we used the product dust radiance map, defined as the integral of the model thermal emission: $\mathcal{R} = \int I_\nu\,d\nu$.
-The $\mathcal{R}$ map retrieved from the Planck Legacy Archive\footnote{The PR1-2013 thermal dust model from \url{https://pla.esac.esa.int/#maps}.} has a beam width of $5\arcmin$ and was resampled to a pixel size of $1\arcmin$ for the Spider field.
-The map was visually inspected and two point-like sources were masked and refilled by smoothing.
+The $\mathcal{R}$ map retrieved from the Planck Legacy Archive\footnote{The PR1-2013 thermal dust model from \url{https://pla.esac.esa.int/#maps}.} has a beam width of $5\arcmin$ in a HEALPix representation with pixel size approximately 1\farcm72 and for the Spider field was resampled to a pixel size of $1\arcmin$. {The Planck image size is [246x227] pix$^2$, amounting to the same angular extent as the optical image.} The map was visually inspected and two point-like sources were masked and refilled by smoothing.
 The radiance map is shown in the lower middle panel of Fig~\ref{fig:spider} in units of $\rm 10^{-7}\,Wm^{-2}sr^{-1}$.

 One major advantage of using the Planck thermal dust model is the reduction of the impact of the CIBA.
-In \cite{2025ApJ...979..175L}, we demonstrated the advantage of using $\mathcal{R}$ over other physical quantities like optical depth as the dust surrogate (see also discussion in \citealt{2023ApJ...953....7L}).
+In \cite{2025ApJ...979..175L}, we also demonstrated the advantage of using $\mathcal{R}$ over other quantities like optical depth as the dust surrogate (see also discussion in \citealt{2023ApJ...953....7L}).
 In summary, $\mathcal{R}$ is a better representation of the total thermal emission observed by Planck and is less affected by optical depth effects in the illuminating radiation.